mofesdo/CozyCorner/README.md

+# Cozy Corner
-# Cozy Corner is an interactive, ambient web application designed to create a calm, cozy digital space with a peaceful aesthetic.
+Cozy Corner is an interactive, ambient web application designed to create a calm, cozy digital space with a peaceful aesthetic.
 Visitors can interact with various elements in a room like turning on a TV, listening to waterfall sounds or background music, planting flowers, and engaging in guided breathing exercises.

 Live Preview Link : https://mofesdo.github.io/CozyCorner/